Rodo3118/GameProyect/README.md

 # GameProyect
-Advanced programming final project, a game similar to Geometry Dash on the Cocos2d platform
+Advanced programming final project, a game similar to Geometry Dash on the Cocos2d platform.
+Youtube Video with the program working: